OsBlaineOra/db-devops-tools/utPLSQL/README.md

 ## Handling Exceptions
 Even though we have 100% code coverage, there is still at least one potential bug.
-If a user calls this function and passes in a non numeric value the function will throw an exception.
-Add a test to check for the exception.
+If a user calls this function and passes in a non numeric value the function will throw an exception "numeric or value error".
+Add a test to check for the expected exception.

 Edit the package spec
 ```